 - Massage: Vigorous massage can help stimulate blood flow and relax stiffness.
 Here are some dog massage tips.

-- Supplementation: Dietary supplements high in omega-3 fatty acids (like green-lipped mussel), glucosamine and chondroitin can help, as well as natural cannabinoids from whole-plant hemp oil.
+- Supplementation: Dietary supplements high in omega-3 fatty acids (like green-lipped mussel), glucosamine and chondroitin can help, as well as hemp protein powder.

 - Exercise: Maintain mobility with reasonable exercise, based on your dog’s level of pain.